yohanis-tadese/My-Development-Setup/README.md

 `Color Zilla` With ColorZilla you can get a color reading from any point in your browser.
 [Link &rarr;](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag)

+# Nodejs used in the development

+`Node Js` Developers use Node. js to create server-side web applications, and it is perfect for data-intensive applications since it uses an asynchronous, event-driven model.[Link &rarr;](https://nodejs.org/en/download)

 # MongoDB used in the development

-`Color Zilla` The community version of our distributed document database provides powerful ways to query and analyze your data.[Link &rarr;](https://www.mongodb.com/try/download/community-kubernetes-operator)
+`MongoDB Comunity` The community version of our distributed document database provides powerful ways to query and analyze your data.[Link &rarr;](https://www.mongodb.com/try/download/community-kubernetes-operator)

+`MongoDB Shell` MongoDB Shell is an open source (Apache 2.0), standalone product developed separately from the MongoDB Server.[Link &rarr;](https://www.mongodb.com/try/download/shell)

+# Postman used in the development

+`Postman` Postman is an API platform for building and using APIs.
+Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster..[Link &rarr;](https://www.postman.com/downloads/)